 - Chest Vest physiotherapy

-- PT, OT and speech therapy available 7 days/week
+- Physical, occupational and speech therapy available 7 days/week

-We have Registered Nurses in-house 24/7 and a Nurse Practitioner on-site M-F.
+We have RESPIRATORY THERAPISTS AND Registered Nurses in-house 24/7 and a Nurse Practitioner on-site M-F.

 Treating acute or chronic disorders related to: